quasarstream/python-ffmpeg-video-streaming/README.md

 )
 ```

-**NOTE:** You can open a file from your local machine(or a cloud) and save files to a local path or a cloud(or multiple clouds) or both.
+**Schema:** The relation is `one-to-many`.
 <p align="center"><img src="https://github.com/aminyazdanpanah/aminyazdanpanah.github.io/blob/master/video-streaming/video-streaming.gif?raw=true" width="100%"></p>

 ### Probe
-You can extract the metadata of video file using the following code:
+You can extract the metadata of the video file using the following code:
 ```python
 from ffmpeg_streaming import FFProbe